Ninjadini/Neuro/Docs/AI/unity.md

 `NeuroData/<globalTypeId>-<TypeName>/<refId>-<ref_name>.json`, e.g. `NeuroData/1-Troop/4zbc-goblin.json`.
 `⊙ File` in the editor reveals the file for the selected item.

+Edits made in the editor - field changes, RefName and RefId changes, add, clone, delete - go on Unity's undo stack, so Ctrl+Z / Ctrl+Y and `Edit > Undo` work on them and are saved to disk like any other edit (`Undo Redo Enabled` in project settings, default on).
+Implemented in `NeuroEditorUndoRedos`: one hidden ScriptableObject whose serialized state is a json snapshot of the one item that changed, registered with `Undo.RegisterCompleteObjectUndo`; `Undo.undoRedoPerformed` writes whichever state lands back into the data via `NeuroEditorDataProvider.ApplyJson` / `AddAtPath` / `Delete`.
+Only edits that go through the editor are recorded - a script calling `SaveData` is not - so a custom drawer that changes an item without the editor's own value-changed path should call `NeuroEditorUndoRedos.RecordChange(dataFile, "Edit")` after the change.

 Other menu items:

 | Menu | Does |